 World of Color

 This was one of the best meals we’ve had at Hong Kong Disneyland.
 They offer a large selection of cuisine from Western to Asian to vegetarian.
 Meals start at about HK$200 (~$26 USD).
 The decor inside is beautiful, but it doesn’t have that “exploration” aesthetic and atmosphere that matches the rest of the hotel (except the cute display of insects with Disney paintings on them).
 It feels as if it could fit into any other hotel or upscale mall.

 With that said, if that’s the only downside, then I think they did an excellent job.
 We didn’t need a reservation, but if you want to guarantee a time slot, if you’re a hotel guest you may email to make a reservation.
 If you’re not a guest, then you’ll have to phone.

 Dragon Wind offers a character breakfast buffet in the morning, a buffet for lunch, and table service in the evenings.
-The character breakfast features Mickey, Minnie, Goofy, and Donald as they come around to your table in their adorable exploration outfits.
+The character breakfast features Mickey and Minnie in their adorable Explorers Outfits.
 If you’re a collector of character photos, then you know this is a must.

-For information on how to make reservations and the seating times for the buffet and character dining, consult the official website.
+For information on how to make reservations and the seating times for the buffet and character dining, check the official website.